urql-graphql/urql/docs/advanced/authoring-exchanges.md

 synchronous.
 The `fetchExchange` is asynchronous since it makes a `fetch` request and waits for a server response.

-When you're adding more exchanges it's often crucial to put them in a specific order.
-For instance - an authentication exchange will need to go before the `fetchExchange`, a secondary cache will probably have to go in front of the default cache exchange.
+When you're adding more exchanges, it's often crucial to put them in a specific order.
+For instance, an authentication exchange will need to go before the `fetchExchange`, a secondary cache will probably have to go in front of the default cache exchange.